 While the gun control debate amplifies, the overwhelming emotion in Uvalde is grief

-It seems like everybody in this town of about 15,000 has a personal connection to victims and the shooter.
+UVALDE, Texas — It seems like everybody in this small town of about 15,000 has a personal connection to those who perished in one of the deadliest school shootings in U.S. history – and the man accused of carrying it out.

 Around the corner from the scene of the shooting at Robb Elementary School, Sarah Zapata, who works for the local court system, is playing with her granddaughters.